PreschoolKindergartenFirst Grade

 Read & Discuss

-Choose a book that talks about feelings (like 'The Color Monster' by Anna Llenas or 'The Feelings Book' by Todd Parr).
-As you read, get curious: 'This character looks frustrated.
+Pick a book that talks about feelings (like 'The Color Monster' by Anna Llenas or 'The Feelings Book' by Todd Parr).
+As you read, stay curious: 'This character looks frustrated.
 How can you tell?
 What does your body feel like when you're frustrated?'

 Hands-On Activity: Make a 'Feelings Faces' Poster

 Grab a big sheet of paper and some crayons.
 Ask your child to show you their 'happy face,' 'sad face,' and 'angry face.'
-Draw these simple faces together.
-This simple act gives them a vocabulary for their emotions and is a key part of learning to manage them, a skill we explore in our guide to taming meltdowns.
+Draw the faces together.
+This small activity helps your child build emotion vocabulary, and it’s a key part of learning to manage feelings, a skill we explore in our guide to taming meltdowns.

 Workbook & Learning Hub Fun

-This is the perfect week to explore the letters in your child's own name!
+This is a great week to explore the letters in your child’s own name!
 Head to our free Learning Hub Alphabet pages.
-Then, find a page in a preschool workbook that involves drawing faces or matching emotions.
+Then, look for a page in a preschool workbook that involves drawing faces or matching emotions.

 A young girl points proudly to a colorful, hand-drawn poster with different feeling faces on it.